septian2410/septian2410/README.md

 ## About me:
 - 👨‍🎓 I’m Fresh Greaduate, with IPK 3,66.
 - 🌱 I’m currently learning java and MYSQL.
-- 👯 I’m looking to collaborate as Java Developer.
+- 👯 I’m looking to collaborate as Java Developer, Data Analyst.
 - 🤔 I’m looking for suggest for Automation, Data Analyst, Java Developer and database administration.
 - 💬 Ask me about anything
 - 📫 How to reach me: panduseptiandito999@gmail.com